chikaramike/varbase/README.md

-Repo for testing varbase locally and in CDE.
+Repo for testing varbase (Drupal Distribution) locally and in CDE.